Skip to content

 Emily R. Smith

-Emily R. Smith, M.A.Ed., is an award-winning editorial director and former elementary school teacher.
-She has worked in the field of education as a teacher and editor for 20 years.
-Emily is currently an editorial director with Teacher Created Materials, Inc. As a former classroom teacher, she knows how hard it can be to reach and to engage students in today’s schools.
-Her experience and insight are valuable tools as she strives to help teachers by creating thoughtful, original products and...
+Emily R. Smith, M.A.Ed., is TCM's SVP of Content Development.
+She is an award-winning editorial director and former elementary school teacher.
+She has worked in the field of education as a teacher and editor for over 20 years.
+As a former classroom teacher, she knows how hard it can be to reach and to engage students in today’s schools.
+Her experience and insight are valuable tools as she strives to help teachers by creating thoughtful, original products and delivering them in flexible and...

 You May Also Be Interested In: